 Simon Armitage was born on May 26, 1963, in the village of Marsden, in West Yorkshire, England.
 He received an undergraduate degree from Portsmouth University in geography, followed by a master's degree in social work from Manchester University where he researched the impact of television violence on young offenders.
 Before he began to write full-time, Armitage worked as probation officer in Greater Manchester for six years.

-Armitage is the author of numerous collections of poetry, most recently: The Shout: Selected Poems (Harcourt, 2005), which was shortlisted for the National Book Critics Circle Award, as well as a translation of the middle English classic Sir Gawain and the Green Knight (W.W.
+Armitage is the author of numerous collections of poetry, including The Unaccompanied (Faber & Faber, 2017); Paper Aeroplane: Selected Poems 1989-2014 (Faber & Faber, 2014); The Shout: Selected Poems (Harcourt, 2005), which was shortlisted for the National Book Critics Circle Award, as well as a translation of the middle English classic Sir Gawain and the Green Knight (W.W.
 Norton, 2007), and Homer's Odyssey (2006), a retelling of the ancient Greek epic by Homer.

 His earlier volumes include Xanadu (1992), Kid (1992), Book of Matches (1993), The Dead Sea Poems (1995), CloudCuckooLand (1997), Killing Time (1999), Travelling Songs (2002), The Universal Home Doctor (2002), and Tyrannosaurus Rex Versus the Corduroy Kid (2006).

 Widely considered an inheritor of Philip Larkin's dark wit, Armitage has become one of England's most respected poets.
 A reviewer for the Sunday Times in England wrote: "Armitage creates a muscular but elegant language of his own out of slangy, youthful, up-to-the-minute jargon and the vernacular of his native Northern England.
 He combines this with an easily worn erudition...and the benefit on unblinkered experience...to produce poems of moving originality."